John P. Wilson

 Professor, Department of Sociology, Dornsife College of Letters, Arts and Sciences

-Co-Leader, GIS and Exposure Facility Core, Southern California Environmental Health Sciences Center
+Co-Director, Climate and Health Working Group, Exposure Sciences Research Core, External Factors Facility Core, Southern California Environmental Health Sciences Center

 Take a look at John Wilson’s

 Dr. John P. Wilson is Professor of Sociology and Spatial Sciences in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) where he directs the Spatial Sciences Institute as well Wilson Map Lap.
 He holds appointments as Professor in the School of Architecture, in the Keck School of Medicine of USC’s Department of Preventive Medicine, and in the and in the Viterbi School of Engineering’s Departments of Computer Science and Civil & Environmental Engineering.